mdn/content/files/en-us/web/api/mediadevices/enumeratedevices/index.md

 The {{domxref("MediaDevices")}} method **`enumerateDevices()`** requests a list of the available media input and output devices, such as microphones, cameras, headsets, and so forth.
 The returned {{jsxref("Promise")}} is resolved with a {{domxref("MediaDeviceInfo")}} array describing the devices.

-Access to particular devices is gated by the [Permissions API](/en-US/docs/Web/API/Permissions_API).
+The list of returned list will omit any devices that are blocked by the document [Permission Policy](/en-US/docs/Web/HTTP/Headers/Permissions-Policy): [`microphone`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/microphone), [`camera`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/camera), [`speaker-selection`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/speaker-selection) (for output devices), and so on.
-The list of returned devices will omit any devices for which the corresponding permission has not been granted, including: [`microphone`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/microphone), [`camera`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/camera), [`speaker-selection`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/speaker-selection) (for output devices), and so on.
+Access to particular non-default devices is also gated by the [Permissions API](/en-US/docs/Web/API/Permissions_API), and the list will omit devices for which the user has not granted explicit permission.

 ## Syntax